Spinor Bose-Einstein condensates: Topological excitations

-Knots can be created by manipulating an external magnetic field.
+Knots can be created in a spin-1 polar BEC by manipulating an external magnetic field~\cite{Kawaguchi2008}.
 In the presence of an external magnetic field, the linear Zeeman effect causes the Larmor precession of $\hat{\bm d}$, whereas $\hat{\bm d}$ tends to become parallel to the magnetic field because of the quadratic Zeeman effect.
-Suppose that we prepare an optically trapped BEC in the $m=0$ state, i.e., $\hat{\bm d}=(0,0,1)^T$, by applying a uniform magnetic field in the $z$-direction.
+Suppose that we prepare an optically trapped BEC in the magnetic sublevel $m=0$, i.e., $\hat{\bm d}=(0,0,1)^{\rm T}$, by applying a uniform magnetic field in the $z$-direction.
 Then, we suddenly turn off the uniform field and switch on a quadrupole field.
-Because of the linear Zeeman effect, $\hat{\bm d}$ starts rotating around the local magnetic field, and therefore, the $\hat{\bm d}$ field winds as a function of $t$, resulting in the formation of knots.
+Due to the linear Zeeman effect, $\hat{\bm d}$ starts rotating around the local magnetic field, and therefore, the $\hat{\bm d}$ field winds as a function of time, resulting in the formation of knots.

-Figure~\ref{fig:knottime} shows the creation dynamics of knots in an optical trap subject to the quadrupole field, where the upper panels show the snapshots of the preimages of $\hat{\bm d}=-\hat{z}$ and $\hat{\bm d}=\hat{z}$ and the bottom panels show cross sections of the density for $m=-1$ (bottom) components on the $xy$ plane.
-The density pattern in $m=-1$ components is characteristic of knots; a double-ring pattern appears corresponding to one knot.
+Figure~\ref{fig:knottime} shows the dynamics of the creation of knots in an optical trap subject to a quadrupole field, where the upper panels show the snapshots of the preimages of $\hat{\bm d}=-\hat{z}$ and $\hat{\bm d}=\hat{z}$ and the bottom panels show the cross sections of the density for $m=-1$ (bottom) components on the $x$--$y$ plane.
+The density pattern in the $m=-1$ components is characteristic of knots; a double-ring pattern appears corresponding to each knot.
 As the $\hat{\bm d}$ field winds in the dynamics, the number of rings increases.
 This prediction can be tested by the Stern-Gerlach experiment.

-Topological objects are conjectured to play important roles in the formation of our universe.
-Among them, knot solitons have recently attracted the interest of cosmologists since Faddeev and Niemi suggested that knots might exist as stable solitons in a three-dimensional classical field theory~\cite{Faddeev1997}.
+However, the knot created in the above method is unstable because the right-hand side of Eq.~\eqref{eq:dFdt_polar} is non-vanishing for the $\hat{\bm d}$ texture, and therefore, the order parameter goes out of $\mani{R}^{\rm polar}$~\cite{Kawaguchi2008}.